-Notes to the financial statements Years ended 31 December 2021 and 2020

-As of December 31, 2021, the portfolio risk index with a default of more than 30 days is 25.18% compared to 30.41% that closed in 2020.
-This slight improvement is not enough to reduce the risk of non-payment by clients, which still remains high.
-However, in the face of this challenge, management has implemented more drastic measures to manage credit risk and liquidity risk.
-Among others, the granting of loans with short terms and smaller amounts has allowed to improve liquidity gaps and improve profitability.
+As of December 31, 2022 and 2021, the risk index for portfolios with a default of more than 30 days is 15.94% and 25.18% respectively.

+This improvement in the reduction of risk is equivalent to 37%, which is sufficient to reduce the risk of default of clients.

+The strategy of applying more drastic measures during 2022 to manage credit risk and liquidity risk, among others, as well as the granting of loans with short terms and smaller amounts has allowed to improve liquidity gaps and improve profitability.

-For the 2021 period, there was an upturn in the demand for loans and this prompted management to increase the placement of loans by 7% more than the previous year.
-Likewise, the reform to the write-off table for doubtful recovery loans allowed for the write-off of nearly \$140,000 in 2021.
+For the 2022 period, an upturn in the demand for loans was observed and this prompted management to place 13% more than the previous year.

+Likewise, the reform to the write-off table for doubtful recovery loans allowed to write off loans in 2022 for \$ 181,211.